Code-Institute-Submissions/Madebybrown-TheFitnessHub.com/README.md

 <br>

 ## Description
-<p>The Fitness Hub is a website that aims to provide its visitors with the latest research articles regarding health & fitness.
+<p>The Fitness Hub is a website that aims to provide its visitors with relevant articles regarding health & fitness.

 If you're as passionate about health & fitness as we are, then The Fitness Hub is the perfect website for you!
 </p>